harikvpy/nginx_mothership/README.md

 ## How to Use

-1. Create a new VPS droplet in DO for running Docker containers.
-You can use the Docker image provided by Docker.
+1. Create a new VPS instance for running Docker containers.
+You can use the default Docker image provided by Docker.
 If you're adding a new virtual host to an existing droplet, skip to step 4.

 2. Make sure to open ports 80 & 443 in the firewall.
 By default newly created Docker droplets only open ports 22, 2375 & 2376.